-Resources Global is a multinational professional services firm that provides clients with experienced professionals specializing in accounting, finance, risk management and internal audit, corporate advisory, strategic communications and restructuring, information management, human capital, supply chain management, healthcare solutions, actuarial, legal and regulatory services in support of client-led projects and consulting initiatives.
-We assist our clients with discrete projects requiring specialized expertise in:
+RGP is a multinational consulting firm that provides its global client base with experienced professionals specializing in accounting, finance, risk management and internal audit, corporate advisory, strategic communications and restructuring, information management, human capital, supply chain management, healthcare solutions, actuarial, and legal and regulatory services in support of client-led projects, interim needs and consulting initiatives.
+We assist our clients with projects requiring specialized expertise in numerous areas, including:

-- finance and accounting services, such as financial analyses (e.g., product costing and margin analyses), budgeting and forecasting, audit preparation, public-entity reporting, tax-related projects, mergers and acquisitions due diligence, initial public offering assistance and assistance in the preparation or restatement of financial statements; - information management services, such as financial system/enterprise resource planning implementation and post implementation optimization; - corporate advisory, strategic communications and restructuring services; - risk management and internal audit services (provided via our subsidiary Resources Audit Solutions), including compliance reviews, internal audit co-sourcing and assisting clients with their compliance efforts under the Sarbanes-Oxley Act of 2002; - supply chain management services, such as strategic sourcing efforts, contract negotiations and purchasing strategy; - actuarial services for pension and life insurance companies; - human capital services, such as change management and compensation program design and implementation; - legal and regulatory services, such as providing attorneys, paralegals and contract managers to assist clients (including law firms) with project-based or peak period needs; and - healthcare solutions and consulting services.
+- finance and accounting services, such as financial analyses (e.g., product costing and margin analyses), carve-outs and divestitures, merger and acquisition due diligence, budgeting and forecasting, audit preparation, public-entity reporting, tax-related projects, initial public offering assistance and assistance in the preparation or restatement of financial statements; - information management services, such as financial system/enterprise resource planning implementation and post implementation optimization; - corporate advisory, strategic communications and restructuring services; - corporate governance, risk management, internal audit co-sourcing and compliance efforts under the Sarbanes-Oxley Act of 2002 ("Sarbanes") or the Dodd-Frank Wall Street Reform and Consumer Protection Act; - supply chain management services, such as strategic sourcing efforts, contract negotiations, purchasing strategy and Conflict Minerals compliance; - actuarial services for pension and life insurance companies; - human capital services, such as change management and compensation program design and implementation; and - legal and regulatory services, such as providing attorneys, paralegals and contract managers to assist clients (including law firms) with project-based, secondment or peak period needs.

-We were founded in June 1996 by a team at Deloitte, led by our chief executive officer, Donald B. Murray, who was then a senior partner with Deloitte.
+We were founded in June 1996 by a team at Deloitte, led by our executive chairman, Donald B. Murray, who was then a senior partner with Deloitte.
 Our founders created Resources Connection to capitalize on the increasing demand for high quality outsourced professional services.
 We operated as a part of Deloitte from our inception in June 1996 until April 1999.
 In April 1999, we completed a management-led buyout in partnership with several investors.
 In December 2000, we completed our initial public offering of common stock and began trading on the NASDAQ Stock Market.
 We currently trade on the NASDAQ Global Select Market.
-In January 2005, we announced the change of our operating entity name to Resources Global Professionals to better reflect the Company's multinational capabilities.
+In January 2005, we announced the change of our operating entity name to Resources Global Professionals to better reflect the Company's multinational capabilities and during fiscal 2013, we redesigned our logo and adopted the initials RGP for branding and marketing purposes.
 We operated solely in the United States until fiscal year 2000, when we opened our first three international offices and began to expand geographically to meet the demand for project professional services across the world.
-As of May 26, 2012, we served clients from offices in 21 countries, including 27 international offices and 50 offices in the United States.
+As of May 25, 2013, we served clients from offices in 21 countries, including 26 international offices and 47 offices in the United States.